-Coinomi is an application that we install on our device, phone or computer.
-To me, this wallet is one of my favourites because of the support of a huge number of currencies.
+Coinomi is an application that we install on our devices, phone or computer.
+To, this wallet is one of my favourites because of the support of a huge number of currencies.

-Physical wallets are similar to an ordinary USB stick, only they have an even smaller screen and maybe a key to confirm the transaction.
+Physical wallets are similar to ordinary USB sticks, only they have an even smaller screen and maybe a key to confirm the transaction.
 The advantage of physical wallets is that they are not tied to the web and are one of the more secure ways to store cryptocurrencies.

 The most famous manufacturer of cold wallets.
 Their wallets allow you to store a huge variety of currencies.
-Most new one's work in conjunction with our phone.
+Most new ones work in conjunction with our phones.

 The vault is the most interesting wallet for me, as it allows storing over 1000 currencies and storing passwords, confirming FIDO2 applications… They have two models available; one is for basic users and the other one is a little more advanced.